hbctraining/variant_analysis/lessons/08_evaluate_QC.md

 <img src="../img/GC_content.png" width="800">
 </p>

-In the above figure, we see shape that we would expect to see.
+In the above figure, we see the shape that we would expect to see.
 It is smooth, normally-centered around a GC-percentage reasonable for the human exome.
 We don't see any abrupt peaks and the curve looks mostly unimodal.

 ### Duplication Levels